How to make a Confetti Balloon using Tissue Paper Confetti

 Humidity/moisture destroys static so it takes a little more effort to get the confetti to stick to the balloon under moist or humid conditions.

 We have tried a few different methods to create and sustain the static that is required for the confetti to stick to the balloon.
 Below are some guidelines that you may find helpful.

 - Clear latex balloons*, bubble balloons, or Bobo Balloons so the confetti is visible.

 - Expander Pliers and/or funnel

-To make confetti balloons you need to use clear latex balloons (unless using bubble balloons).
-Otherwise, you will not be able to see the confetti.
-Please note that clear latex balloons are never 100% transparent.
-Latex has a milky or foggy look to it so the balloons will never look like you are looking through a glass window.
+*Please Note: Clear latex balloons are never 100% transparent and have a foggy look to them.
 However, the more you inflate the balloon the more transparent the balloon will become so make sure to fully inflate the balloons teardrop shape

 METHOD 1 for Tissue Confetti

-- Buy or make a funnel.
-The opening of the funnel should be bigger than the pieces of confetti but not by much so that you do not tear the latex balloon.
+- Use expander pliers to open up a balloon.
+Insert a funnel and make sure it is bigger than the pieces of confetti but not so big that you tear the latex balloon.
 Using a wider mouth funnel ensures that you do not crush the pieces of confetti when you are inserting them into the balloon.

 - Stretch the opening of your balloon around the opening of the funnel.

 - Drop the pieces of confetti into the balloon individually.
 Try to touch the top and bottom of each piece of confetti individually since this creates static electricity.
 Be careful doing this so that you do not fold the pieces of confetti.
 The confetti needs to be flat to help it properly stick to the balloon.